Mac-lp3/typescript-serverless-demo/README.md

         + connect & run
         + fix ACL/sec gorups/subnets/etc

+* update handler to init and pass in the maria dao

 * create connection pool outside of handler
     - update tests to use the new builder